MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **is_preload_install** – Tells us if our app was pre-loaded on device (Android 11 or later devices)

 - **is_sliding_drawer_enabled** - Whether Sliding Drawer interface is enabled to help detect issues caused by our sliding drawer interface

+- **message_list_version** - The internal version name of the code that displays the message list.
+This will help us attribute bugs and performance issues to new versions of the message list implementation.

 - **oem_preinstall** - Tells us if our app was pre-installed on the device